-A student who wishes to query a grade in any unit should contact the relevant Head of School within fourteen days of formal notification of the grade being queried.
-Should the student not be satisfied with the Head of School's determination, a formal appeal on the grounds outlined in the Assessment and Examination Rules contained in this Handbook, can be made through the Executive Director Administration to the Appeals Committee of the Academic Board.
+A student who wishes to query a final assesment grade in any unit should contact the relevant Head of School or College within fourteen days of formal notification of the grade being queried.
+Should the student not be satisfied with the Head's determination, a formal appeal on the grounds outlined in the Assessment and Examination Rules contained in this Handbook, can be lodged with the Secretary, Academic Board Appeals Committee.
 A student may also query the mark or grade awarded for a piece of assessment submitted during the semester or trimester.
 For details see the Rules section of this Handbook.

 Assessment describes the various kinds of assignments, tests and examinations used at Southern Cross University.
-Each unit has its own assessment schedule, set out in the unit statement provided at the beginning of the semester.
+Each unit has its own assessment schedule, set out in the unit statement provided at the beginning of the semester or trimester.
 You should note the assessment requirements carefully as your success in any unit will depend upon your ability to meet the requirements of the various assessment items.
-Your final grade in each unit, based upon the results of your assessment, will be posted to you at the end of each semester.
+Your final grade in each unit, based upon the results of your assessment, will be posted to you at the end of each semester or trimester.
 The fee for a duplicate statement of results is \$2.
-University's Rules concerning Assessment and Examinations are set out in the Rules section of this Handbook.
+The University's Rules concerning Assessment and Examinations are set out in the Rules section of this Handbook.